zenprotocol/docs/docs/root/contracts/tutorial.rst

     | _ ->
         Zen.ResultT.autoFailw "parameters are missing"

+In Zen Protocol assets are defined by 2 parts:

+    1. Main Identifier - The contract ID of the contract which have minted the asset.
+    2. Subidentifier - The unique ID of the asset, given by 32 bytes.

-If the name is short enough to fit as an asset subidentifier - we can define a token with the give name as a subidentifier and the contract ID of this contract as the main identifier (using the :fsharp:`fromSubtypeString` function from :fsharp:`Zen.Asset`):
+If the name is short enough to fit as an asset subidentifier - we can define a token with the given name as the subidentifier and the contract ID of this contract as the main identifier (using the :fsharp:`fromSubtypeString` function from :fsharp:`Zen.Asset`):

 .. code-block:: fsharp